 Think about it, telling someone about an idea is one thing.
 Putting a physical object that they can touch, and feel, and see…that’s another.
 They’ll understand the concept better.

 This leads me into the fifth lesson that I’ve learned…

 There are many people involved in the process of making an invention.
 Let me list some of them.

 First, there was my partner.
-He helped me smooth out some of the edges on the design and helped pitch it on the day it was sold.
+He helped me smooth out some of the edges on the design and helped pitch it to interested parties.
 Additionally, as an added benefit, his wife is a patent lawyer, which proved helpful.

 Second, there were the people we needed to convince to spend money on developing our idea.
 This includes leadership in our innovations section at the hospital.
 This was where we had to explain the problem that needed to be solved, and draw out on a napkin how we were going to solve it.

 Third, we had to meet with the engineers who produced the first prototype.
 And the second.
 And third.
 They had the PhD engineering knowledge to perform 3-D injection molding, but needed the medical knowledge to know what was helpful and what was not.
 This was, by far, the most enjoyable aspect of the experience.
 Thinking outside the box has always been fun to me.

 Fourth, there were the sales people who were responsible for finding a possible buyer.
 They did the grunt work to see if any of their contacts were interested and arranged the meetings.
 Glad I didn’t have to do this.

 Fifth, the patent lawyers.
 They filed our provisional patent.
 This work required them to write down in words what our invention does in real life.
 And make the description specific (and broad) enough to capture all of its parts in case someone thought of something similar.